 Once students arrive at the Sugar Mill Pond campus, theater class is offered as a fine-arts elective.
 In this class, they have the opportunity to learn skills such as: auditioning, public speaking, film acting, as well as stage performance.
 All students at the upper school also have the opportunity to perform in a fully staged play and musical every school year.

 Our school’s goal is to develop students who are gentle, generous, truthful, kind, and brave.
-We truly believe that allowing your child to be involved in theater will help them gain every one of those qualities.
-We view theater as a very important skill to be taught at our school, and we hope that you would consider involving your student in our theater program.
+We truly believe that allowing your child to be involved in theatre will help them gain every one of those qualities.
+We view theatre as a very important skill to be taught at our school, and we hope that you would consider involving your student in our theatre program.